|

 The smiling face of evil.

-This pleasant young woman,
+This pleasant-looking young woman,

 Ahlam Tamimi,